lijovijayan/lijovijayan/README.md

 ### Hi there 👋
 I'm a Software Developer  at [Blue Ripples Technologies](http://blueripples.com) in Trivandrum, IN
-- 🔭 I’m currently working on Flutter, Angular, React.Js and Node.Js powered projects
+- 🔭 I’m currently working on Flutter, React.Js, Angular, React-Native and Node.Js powered projects
 - 🌱 I’m currently learning how to build awesome native apps
 - 💬 Ask me about [Flutter](https://flutter.dev)
 - 📫 How to reach me: [Say Hii](https://www.linkedin.com/in/lijovijayan)

 <!--
 **lijovijayan/lijovijayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.